frt/happyscheduler/frontend/README.md

 ## Build

+Run `npm install` to install the frontend dependencies and `sudo npm install -g @angular/cli` the angular CLI (the `ng ...` commands) (should run as superuser if you want to install it globally).

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests